 Local View: Minnesotans 'made to look like fools' in sham comment period

 From the column: "It seems clear that prior to the completion of the public hearings, the Bureau of Land Management had decided it would cancel Twin Metals’ mineral leases.
-Yet, the bureau continued with the charade."
+Yet, the bureau continued

 On Oct.
 21, a notice was published in the Federal Register by the U. S. Forest Service informing the public it had filed an application with the Bureau of Land Management to request that the Secretary of the Interior withdraw from mineral development 225,378 acres of federal lands in the Rainy River Watershed of the Superior National Forest.
 Further, it announced that the Bureau of Land Management would take comments during a 90-day public-comment period on whether it should implement a 20-year ban on mining on those same federal lands.

 “This notice segregates the lands for up to two years from operation of the United States mineral and geothermal leasing laws, … provides an opportunity for the public to submit written comments on the withdrawal application, and notifies the public that one or more public meetings will be held regarding the application,” the notice stated.
 “Comments regarding this withdrawal must be received by January 19, 2022. … Comments, suggestions, or objections related to the withdrawal application may present their views in writing to the (Bureau of Land Management) Deputy.”

 Notice was later provided that virtual public meetings would be held via Zoom on Jan.
 12, 15, and 18 and that one could register to speak.